DSH-Bench: A Difficulty- and Scenario-Aware Benchmark with Hierarchical Subject Taxonomy for Subject-Driven Text-to-Image Generation: Related Work

 \subsection{Subject-Driven T2I Generation Benchmark}

 Evaluation for subject-driven T2I generation involves a variety of metrics focusing on different aspects.
 For image quality, several notable studies~\cite{xu2023imagereward, kirstain2023pick, wu2023human, alaluf2023neural, wang2025unified} have conducted.
 For subject preservation evaluation, learning-based metrics~\cite{NIPS2016_371bce7d, 8578166, 8578292} compute the distances between image features extracted by deep neural networks.
 Image embeddings from large vision models like CLIP~\cite{radford2021learning}, DINO~\cite{caron2021emerging} and image-retrieval score~\cite{liu2021image} have been utilized.
 To better match human perception, DreamSim~\cite{fu2023dreamsim} focuses on foreground objects when evaluating image similarity.
 In terms of semantic consistency, the CLIP score is frequently used.
-Dreambench is the first benchmark established for subject-driven T2I tasks.
+More recently, RefVNLI~\cite{slobodkin2025refvnli} jointly evaluates textual alignment and subject preservation within a single prediction.
+Dreambench~\cite{ruiz2023dreambooth} is the first benchmark established for subject-driven T2I tasks.
 However, Dreambench is limited in the diversity of subjects and prompt scenarios.
 DreamBench-v2~\cite{chen2023subject} extends the evaluation by introducing 220 novel prompts.
 CustomConcept101~\cite{kumari2023multi} lacks of non-photorealistic subject images.
-Although DreamBench++ increases to 150 subject images, it can not provide a systematic categorization of subjects and prompts, which makes it difficult to derive meaningful insights from the evaluation results.
+Although DreamBench++~\cite{peng2024DreamBench} increases to 150 subject images, it can not provide a systematic categorization of subjects and prompts, which makes it difficult to derive meaningful insights from the evaluation results.
+More recent efforts such as MMIG-Bench~\cite{hua2026mmig} further broaden evaluation toward multi-modal image generation across diverse tasks.
 To bridge this gap, we introduce DSH-Bench, which enables a more comprehensive evaluation of models for subject-driven T2I generation and provids deeper insights.